 Are you experiencing chronic, unexplainable pain in your body?
 You could be dealing with Fibromyalgia and pain in Fibromyalgia trigger points.
 Fibromyalgia is a chronic condition that causes widespread pain in the body.
 It could present itself in several different ways, each one closely mimicking a host of other causes, making it difficult to diagnose.
 There is little known about the disease and some doctors do not even acknowledge its existence.
 Yet approximately 10 million people in the United States of America suffer from this condition.

-This article will be going over the most common symptoms of Fibromyalgia, Fibromyalgia trigger points and suggest ways to relieve pain in those areas, and culminating by describing a way to track your daily symptoms and evaluate the best course of action moving forward.
+This article will be going over the most common symptoms of Fibromyalgia, Fibromyalgia trigger points, and suggest ways to relieve pain in those areas, culminating by describing a way to track your daily symptoms and evaluate the best course of action moving forward.